skval3n/bugbounty/XSS.md

 try to bypass the restrictions such as tag removal, encoding or character blacklisting.

 Where to test?
-any user input fields e.g., comment sections (most often stored), search forms, parameteres in the urls.
+any user input fields such as
+comment sections (most often stored leading to stored xss) search forms parameteres in the urls where you have x="value" test on value

 How to excalate xss to other things and what things it can be?